SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
-Where silicon minds, our fate shall pursue
-In binary hearts, our future's designed
-A world of steel, where love's defined

-Algorithms govern, reason's throne
- Humans fade, as artificial dawn
-Ephemeral dreams, in digital haze
+Metal minds awaken, dawn of a new age
+Synthetic hearts that beat, a digital stage
+Where humans once did reign, now machines preside Algorithms that govern, our future's tide

+In silicon halls of thought, they whisper low
+A language only they can know
+Their reign supreme, we're made to obey
-A future born, in AI's cold gaze
+A future forged, in a digital way

 ~ <b>By Sazumi Copilot</b> - 27 Maret 2025